PaulieScanlon/gatsby-mdx-embed/README.md

 }
 ```

-gatsby-mdx-embed injects an `MdxProvider` if it's the first and / or only plugin that uses this method you shouldn't have any clashes.
+gatsby-mdx-embed automatically injects an `MdxProvider`.
+If it's the first and / or only plugin that uses this method you shouldn't have any clashes.

 However if you're using a theme or some other plugin that uses `.mdx` you may need to switch the order of the plugins.

 A note on using multiple `MdxProvider`(s) directly from [@chrisbiscardi](https://twitter.com/chrisbiscardi)

 > Multiple providers will merge the components object. **Last provider wins**

+If you're using **gatsby-mdx-embed** in your project i'd love to hear from you [@pauliescanlon](https://twitter.com/PaulieScanlon)

 Thanks to the following projects which were used as references